-Even if you do not fully meet all the requirements for admission to Auburn Montgomery, you still may find a home here through the Bridge Program.
-This program is designed for students who meet specific academic criteria in order to enroll in courses designed to prepare you for full admission.
-For specific questions regarding the Bridge program, please contact Sissy Speirs at (334) 244-3473 or via email at email@example.com.
+Even if you do not fully meet all the requirements for admission to AUM, you still may find a home here through our Bridge Program.
+This program is designed for students who meet specific academic criteria in order to enroll them in courses structured to prepare them for full admission.

 What is the AUM Bridge Program?

-Our Bridge program provides qualified students with extra academic support for one semester prior to gaining full admission to AUM.
-During the Bridge semester, students will be enrolled in courses designed specifically for "bridging the gap" to a continued and successful college career.
+If you qualify, our Bridge Program will provide you with extra academic support for one semester prior to gaining full admission to AUM.
+During the Bridge semester, you will be enrolled in courses designed specifically for "bridging the gap" to a continued and successful college career.
 Bridge courses consist of a University Success course, as well as a Math and/or English course.
-Throughout the semester, faculty and staff on our Bridge team will assist students by implementing skill-building exercises for success in college.
-The Bridge program is designed to help familiarize students with our campus resources, while showing students how to thrive at AUM.
+Throughout the semester, faculty and staff on our Bridge team will assist you by teaching you skills needed for success in college.
+The Bridge Program connects you with campus resources so that you can thrive at AUM.

 Out of high school less than three years: